Skip to main content

 • December 15, 2016

-"If you're looking for the high pain killers give you, this will not help you.
+"If you're looking for high pain killers, this will not help you.
 If you're legitimately in serious pain, this stuff definitely takes the edge off!
-Alot of younger people are bashing this stuff, because their doctor didn't put them on vicadin/percocet.
-I have been suffering a from a sharp, stabbing pain in my chest that shoots down my back (costochondritis) & finally decided to go in after 3 sleepless nights.
-I took one as soon as I got them, & let me tell you..it seriously helps!
-The pain hasn't fully subsided, but now it's more of a tightness than a unbearable pain.
-I'm so looking foward to get some sleep tonight! & just a little fyi, I was also told that the only safe anti-inflammatory I can take along with this, was Tylenol!"
+A lot of younger people are bashing this stuff because their doctor didn't put them on Vicodin/Percocet.
+I have been suffering from a sharp, stabbing pain in my chest that shoots down my back (costochondritis) and finally decided to go in after three sleepless nights.
+I took one as soon as I got them, and let me tell you, it seriously helps!
+The pain hasn't fully subsided, but now it's more of a tightness than unbearable pain.
+I'm so looking forward to getting some sleep tonight!
+And just a little FYI, I was also told that the only safe anti-inflammatory I can take along with this was Tylenol!"

 9 / 10